pbellon/cheat/README.md

 All cheatsheets are accessible through interactive functions their first list element preceded by the `cheat/` prefix.

 - `M-x RET cheat/adoc` opens asciidoc cheatsheet
-- `M-x RET cheat/org` open org-mode cheM-x RET atsheet
+- `M-x RET cheat/org` open org-mode cheatsheet

 ### Register a new cheatsheet